vpeesapa/ECS-189L-Final-Project/ProjectDocument.md

 *Narrative*  - We wanted to make our game as immersive as possible by displaying the narrative of the game as soon as the game starts.

-*Hitbox*  - The hotbox of obstacles were adjusted so that the player doesn't die when the player visually does not collide with obstacles.
+*Hitbox*  - The hitbox of obstacles were adjusted so that the player doesn't die when the player visually does not collide with obstacles.

 *Pause Menu*  - We added a pause menu to allow the user to pause the game whenever they want.